ReactiveDrop/reactivedrop_translations/CONTRIBUTING.md

 ## The sync tool
 In the folder `utils` you'll find the *translation-sync-tool*.
-Most of its work is done automatically (after you've made a commit), but you may find it useful to work with manually, in some edgecases.
+Most of its work is done automatically (after you've made a commit), but you may find it useful to work with manually, in some edge cases.

 It has several functions:
 * finds syntax errors
-* compares textfiles of different languages for consistency
+* compares text files of different languages for consistency
 * generates vdf files and progress-reports

 It's useful for:
 * manual continuous integration checks
 * batch edits (like changing english reference strings)

-Executing `utils/translation-sync-tool.exe` will synchronize achievement fields from `reactivedrop_*.txt` to `563560_loc_*.vdf` as also throw an error if there is somethign wrong with the files.
+Executing `utils/translation-sync-tool.exe` will synchronize achievement fields from `reactivedrop_*.txt` to `563560_loc_*.vdf` as also throw an error if there is something wrong with the files.
 If you decide to launch it with `translation-sync-tool.exe --help` you'll get a list of possible command line parameters.
 * **-input-manifest** *compile the steam input manifest*
 * **-markdown** *generate a markdown translation progress report*